-Stephanie is the Director of the Center for Civic Engagement and an Assistant Professor in the Peace and Social Justice program.
+Stephanie is the Director of the McCall Center for Civic Engagement and an Associate Professor of Civic Engagement.
 She has taught in and administered community-based learning courses in both undergraduate and graduate programs since 2005.

 She has a doctorate in Educational Leadership from Portland State University, and her areas of scholarship include service-learning, civic engagement, and education for democracy, particularly with respect to pedagogical practices and faculty development.
-Stephanie has published chapters in Democratic Dilemmas of Teaching Service-Learning: Curricular Strategies for Success and the 2nd edition of Learning Through Serving: A Student Guidebook for Service-Learning and Civic Engagement across Academic Disciplines and Cultural Communities.
+Stephanie has contributed to numerous books and publications related to civic learning in higher education, presents regularly at conferences, and conducts workshops for faculty, students, and community partners.

 Stephanie is an AmeriCorps*VISTA alum and was a National Service Fellow in 1997-1998 for the Corporation for National and Community Service.

 Jim Moore incorporates civic engagement into his teaching, into his roles connecting students with the larger community, and into his political analysis.
 His biennial classes—timed to general elections—require students to work with campaigns.
 Moore’s students in these classes have been a part of west coast politics since 1992.
 His role at the McCall Center for Civic Engagement is to bring decision makers and students together, usually with events on Pacific’s campuses.
 And in his role as a political analyst, Moore’s teaching stretches far and wide across the Pacific Northwest and often to national and international venues.
 He has been interviewed for media stories over 6500 times since 1991.
 Moore grew up in southern Oregon and northern California, and he has degrees from Stanford University, the Monterey (now Middlebury) Institute of International Studies, and his doctorate from Northwestern University.